sgkolli535/react-projects/bill-discount-calculator/README.md

-Calculates tip, discount, and contribution of each member for a total order.
+React JS - Calculates tip, discount, and contribution of each member for a total order.